-Results from 58 field-scale trials around Indiana since 2001 (45 since 2010) suggest that optimum plant populations for 30-inch row corn grown under typical yield levels and growing conditions are in the neighborhood of 31,400 PLANTS per acre (ppa) or seeding rates of about 33,000 SEEDS per acre (spa).
-The results further suggest that corn grown under challenging conditions (e.g., severe drought stress) may perform best at PLANT populations no higher than 25,500 ppa and perhaps as low as 21,000 ppa under truly severe growing conditions (actual drought, non-irrigated center pivot corners, non-irrigated sandy fields with minimal rainfall, etc.).
+Results from 67 field-scale trials around Indiana since 2008 suggest that optimum plant populations for 30-inch row corn grown under minimal to moderate stress conditions average about 32,100 PLANTS per acre (ppa) or seeding rates of about 34,000 SEEDS per acre (spa).
+The results further suggest that corn grown under extremely challenging conditions (e.g., severe drought stress) may perform best at PLANT populations no higher than 24,400 ppa and perhaps as low as 21,000 ppa under truly severe growing conditions (actual drought, non-irrigated center pivot corners, non-irrigated sandy fields with minimal rainfall, etc.).

-ne of the reasons that the topic of seeding rates is a popular one in coffee shops, Internet chat rooms, the farm press, and crop seminars is that variable rate seeding technology is becoming more and more commonplace today as a standard accessory on corn planters.
-Another factor that spurs the interest in corn seeding rates is the not uncommon belief that today’s hybrids will respond dramatically to aggressively high plant populations.
+ne of the reasons that plant population is a popular topic in coffee shops, Internet chat rooms, the farm press, and crop seminars is that variable rate seeding technology is rapidly becoming a standard accessory on corn planters.
+Another factor that spurs the interest in plant populations is the not uncommon belief that today’s hybrids will respond dramatically to aggressively high plant populations.
 The harvest populations often associated with national corn yield contest winning entries, coffee shop scuttlebutt, and encouragement from seed company marketing efforts fuel this belief.

-Corn plant populations have been steadily increasing in Indiana for the past 25 years at approximately 300 plants per acre per year (Nielsen, 2013).
-In 2013, the estimated average plant population statewide (USDA-NASS, 2013) was approximately 30,400 PLANTS per acre (ppa).
-Considering stand establishment success ranging from 90% to 95%, this means that the average statewide seeding rate is probably between 32,000 and 33,800 seeds per acre (spa).
+Corn plant populations have steadily increased in Indiana for the past 25 years at approximately 300 plants per acre per year (Nielsen, 2013).
+In 2014, the estimated average plant population statewide (USDA-NASS, 2014) was approximately 30,850 PLANTS per acre (ppa).
+Considering stand establishment success typically ranges from 90% to 95%, this means that the average statewide seeding rate is probably between 32,500 and 34,300 seeds per acre (spa).